tampubolon/data-pipeline/README.md

 *Answer:*
 I think the potential bottleneck would be:
 - Lambda function `LAMBDA_CLASSIFY`.
+    - To diagnose the bottleneck in this Lambda function we need to enable CloudWatch log and metric:
+        - Invocation count
+        - Duration
+        - Error count
+        - Throttles
+        - Provisioned concurrency metrics.
+    - To resolve the bottlencek on Lambda `LAMBDA_CLASSIFY`:
+        - Increase concurrency limits for the AWS account.
+        - Create dedicated lambda function for each file type, so there would be 4 lambda functions.
+Create different event pattern filter for each Lambda function to trigger the funtion.
+So when an event from a picture file generated from `S3_INPUT`, and only event pattern filter of `LAMBDA_CLASSIFY`for picture file will capture the event and then trigger the Lambda function.
+Other Lambda function will not be triggered.
+        - Implement robust error handling and retry.
+        - Minimize deployment package size by removing unused libraries
+        - Add SQS before the `LAMBDA_CLASSIFY`

 - Lambda function `LAMBDA_OUTPUT`, this Lambda will wait for data from `SNS_NOTIF` and event data from `S3_OUTPUT`, the event from `S3_OUTPUT` probably will arrive later than because data from SNS, because event from S3 will only be sent after the upload process complete.
- -
+    - To diagnose the bottleneck in this Lambda function we use the same technique as for `LAMBDA_CLASSIFY`.
+    - To resolve the bottlencek on Lambda `S3_OUTPUT`:
+        - Create dedicated `SNS_NOTIF` for each each processing technology (service).
+To handle the event comes from `S3_OUTPUT`.
+We can use similiar technique applied to `LAMBDA_CLASSIFY`.
+We create dedicated Lambda funtion to each file types, so there will be four different Lambda Output: `LAMBDA_OUTPUT_DOCUMENT`, `LAMBDA_OUTPUT_3D_FILE`, `LAMBDA_OUTPUT_PICTURE`, and `LAMBDA_OUTPUT_VIDEO`.
+Setup event pattern filter as trigger for each Lambda function.
+So, for example when a video file uploaded to `S3_OUTPUT` only `LAMBDA_OUTPUT_VIDEO` will catch the event and process it.
+        - Create dedicated `SNS_NOTIF` for each processing stack service, on forward the notification to the correct `LAMBDA_OUTPUT`.
+        - Increase concurrency limits for the AWS account.
+        - Implement robust error handling and retry.
+        - Minimize deployment package size by removing unused libraries.

 ---

 ### 4. **There is a big infrastructure; what’s the optimized cost plan?**